 Our competitors or others may have patent rights that they choose to assert against us or our licensees, suppliers, customers or potential collaborators.
 Moreover, we may not know about patents or patent applications that our products would infringe.
 For example, because patent applications do not publish for at least 18 months, if at all, and can take many years to issue, there may be currently pending applications unknown to us that may later result in issued patents that our product candidates would infringe.
-In addition, if third parties file patent applications, we may have to participate in interference proceedings in the U.S. Patent and Trademark Office to determine priority of invention.
+In addition, if third parties file patent applications or obtain patents claiming technology also claimed by us or our licensors in issued patents or pending applications, we may have to participate in interference proceedings in the U.S. Patent and Trademark Office to determine priority of invention.
 If third parties file oppositions in foreign countries, we may also have to participate in opposition proceedings in foreign tribunals to defend the patentability of our foreign patent applications.